boschloo/ConnectFour/README.md

 # ConnectFour
+A work in progress
+Bachelor project - Open University of the Netherlands

-All files used in learning the rules of Connect Four using ILASP
+Files used in learning the rules of Connect Four using ILASP